top of page

 10.1 Interactions on Social Media Platforms

-When you engage with ANA on our social media accounts, your interactions are subject to the terms and privacy policies of the respective platforms.
-We encourage you to review these policies to understand how your personal data is collected, used, stored and shared by these platforms.
+When you engage with ANA on our social media accounts, your interactions may be visible to others and may be processed by us to respond to enquiries, engage with our community, and improve our communications.
+These interactions are also subject to the terms and privacy policies of the respective platforms.

 10.2 Third-Party Data Practices